shoggoth/ExplodeFight/README.md

 ### Story
 Robotron & crystal quest crossover with retro influences and references to some of the older games on the commodore and the SNES.
-Decided to save the Lovecraft related content for another game coming in the future.

 ### Monster Animals
-- (tba) Shoggoth - eyes fall off on damage and can be picked up.
-Rather like the dumpfers in cq.
-- Zapstar - a tribute to Minter
+- Zapstar - a tribute to Laser Zone

 ### Level/enemy/chieve ideas
 - Stay awhile... stay forever